What you need to know today about the virus outbreak

 — For most Americans, the idea of a shared national sacrifice is an abstraction.
 It’s a memory passed on from a grandparent or through a book or movie.
 Will America step up as it enters what one historian calls “a new moment”?

-—Even as the country has largely hunkered down, some powerful people in Washington have defied preventive measures aimed at curbing the spread of the contagious coronavirus.
+—Even as the country has largely hunkered down, some powerful people in Washington have defied preventative measures aimed at curbing the spread of the contagious coronavirus.

 WHAT YOU NEED TO KNOW: